 Most difficult because of intermittent mobile phone signal causing the battery of all devices to flatten prematurely.
 However, we regard tracking as very important and we will be installing timing mats at 6 kms intervals.
 Make sure you cross the mats and listen for the beep.
 In the unlikely event of the system not beeping, please cross the mat again.
 Don’t worry about your time being recorded twice, the system is programmed to eliminate duplications.

 Sorry if we offend anyone, but it does happen.
 It will be most difficult for any such practice to remain undetected on this course because of the numerous timing mats and the installation of infra red security cameras.
 Obviously, offenders will be immediately disqualified.

 Racebib and timing chip collection:

 On the day only, available at the Gold Coast Ultras marquee at the start finish precinct at the velodrome, from one hour before start time of your event.

 Ability to downgrade

 There will be no ability to downgrade to a shorter event option once the race has started.
 E.g. if you enter the 100 mile and reach 50 mile or 100 km and decide to withdraw, you will be recorded a DNF in the event you entered.
 Your time for the shorter option will be recorded but it will be by way of note only.
-You will still receive the race buff but not the finisher’s belt buckle or commemorative medallion, as the case may be.
+You will still receive the race singlet but not the finisher’s belt buckle or commemorative medallion, as the case may be.

 First aid: For cuts and abrasions, the aid station will carry First Aid kits.
-For anything more serious, we will have a qualified paramedic with 4WD on standby should any evacuations be required.
+For anything more serious, we will have a qualified paramedic in attendance with 4WD on standby should any evacuations be required.